darkroomengineering/migro/README.md

 All code will be done in index.js in root folder.
 Here you can set up configs.

 ```
-pathFile: Save your file in the input folder or change this path accordingly.
+pathFile: Save your input data file in the input folder or change this path accordingly.
 Example: const pathFile = "./input/" + "your-file-name.tsv";
 batchSize: How many entries of the content type are created in sequence.
 offset: From which value script should begin.
 Useful when script has stop and want to restart from certain point.
 contentTypeId: The content type ID from Contentful which we want to create or update.